* H1 organic sales growth 2.3 pct, same as Q1

 * Shares fall 0.8 percent

-ZURICH, July 27 (Reuters) - Nestle trimmed its 2017 sales forecast to what would be its weakest growth in 20 years, adding fuel to calls on Chief Executive Mark Schneider to speed up a turnaround of the world's largest food group.
+ZURICH, July 27 (Reuters) - Nestle trimmed its 2017 sales forecast to what would be its weakest growth in 20 years, adding fuel to calls on chief executive Mark Schneider to speed up a turnaround of the world's largest food group.

-Since taking control of the maker of KitKat bars and Nescafe coffee in January, Schneider has faced demands to improve its performance, led by activist investor Daniel Loeb, whose U.S. hedge fund disclosed a $3.5 billion stake in June.
+Since taking control of the maker of KitKat bars and Nescafe coffee in January, Schneider has faced calls to improve its performance, led by activist investor Daniel Loeb, whose U.S. hedge fund disclosed a $3.5 billion stake in June.